sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 **Unix Time To String Node Configuration**

 *	It transforms Unix Time value to Date Time value in String format.
-*	Field from the input Dataset containing Unix Time value needs to be selected as ``Input Column Name``.
+*	Field from the input Dataset containing Unix Time value needs to be selected as **Input Column Name**.
-*	``Output Column Name`` needs to be specified for the field to hold transformed Date Time data in String format.
+*	**Output Column Name** needs to be specified for the field to hold transformed Date Time data in String format.
 It would be added to the outgoing Dataset.
-*	Output Date Format needs to be entered in ``Output Column Format`` such as ``yyyy-MM-dd hh:mm:ss``.
+*	Output Date Format needs to be entered in **Output Column Format** such as yyyy-MM-dd hh:mm:ss.

 .. figure:: ../../_assets/user-guide/data-preparation/datetime/unixtostr-node-config.png
    :alt: datetime_userguide